Matt-Esch/virtual-dom/docs/faq.md

 ### Hooking into VNode after it's in the DOM

-If you want to a hook to fire after the DOM element has been appended into the DOM you will have to delay the hook manually
+If you want a hook to fire after the DOM element has been appended into the DOM you will have to delay the hook manually

 ```js